Tlaib running for new Detroit-area seat after redistricting

 Lawrence, the state’s lone Black member of Congress, announced Tuesday night that she would not seek a fifth term.
 She said redistricting did not factor into her decision, though it was believed she was unhappy with the map.

-Several Black state legislators are suing to block the congressional and legislative maps drawn by a new independent commission, contending they weaken the ability of African Americans to elect Black lawmakers.
+Black Democratic officials and current and former African American state legislators from Detroit are among those suing to block the congressional and legislative maps drawn by a new independent commission, contending they weaken the ability of Black voters to elect people of color.
+The pending lawsuit, announced this week, was expected to be filed in the Michigan Supreme Court late Wednesday.

 The plans are fairer politically to Democrats than when the Republican-controlled Legislature drafted gerrymandered maps in 2011 and 2001.
 But they cut the number of seats where African Americans account for a majority of the voting-age population.